TobseTobse/DD-WRT_NordVPN/README.md

 cp config myconfig
 ```

 Then modify the _myconfig_ file to your needs.
 The script collection always includes the _config_ file first.
 Then, if existent, the _myconfig_ will be included.
 Therefore all values specified in the _myconfig_ file will override the ones from the _config_ file automatically.
 If you don't specify a value in the _myconfig_ file, it will have the default value from the _config_.
 So usually the _myconfig_ is either not existent or just contains the `#!/bin/sh` header and a few other lines with settings you would like to override.
+There's no point in modifying the _config_ file, because it will be automatically overwritten by the update script when the cron demon calls it (usually once per day).

 `checkcon`